AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     synchronized periodically.

 * ``warpx.use_hybrid_QED`` ('bool'; default: 0)
-    Will use the Hybird QED Maxwell solver.
-When pushing fields.
-Note that this option can only be used with the PSATD pusher, and warpx.do_nodal must be set to `1`.
+    Will use the Hybird QED Maxwell solver when pushing fields.
+Note that this option can only be used with the PSATD build.
+Furthermore, warpx.do_nodal must be set to `1` which is not its default value.

 Boundary conditions
 -------------------